31 Mar Cycling Tips from an Alexander Technique Teacher By Michelle Cole

 Feet and legs

 So far, we have looked at two points of contact with the bike.
 The handlebars and the seat.
 The other point is of course the pedals.
 The contact with the pedals wants to be fully on the balls of the feet.
-And we have three lovely joints rotating around as we pedal, hip joint, knee joint and ankle joint.
+And we have the opportunity for three lovely joints moving fully as we pedal, hip joint, knee joint and ankle joint.
 Especially consider the ankle joint which can incline to be locked.
 And free your toes.
 It is helpful to think of the insides of the heel going down on the down stroke.
-I also find it helpful to get in touch with a sense of a freely rotating upper leg in my hip joint.
+I also find it helpful to get in touch with a sense of a freely moving upper leg in my hip joint.
 Think softening in to your hip joint.

 *******A final tip; look out and enjoy the ride! *********